 Isolation by plating and dilution to extinction

-Enriched soil culture after sixth batch by reactor was used for the isolation by plating and isolation by dilution to extonction.
-Isolation by plating was performed by preparing serial dilutions of enriched culture, then cultured in big plates with diluted nutrient broth (DNB 1/10), Gelzan TM CM or gellan gum (Sigma, 10 g/l), MGSO4.7H2O (0.5 g/l) and 10 ppm cyclohexane (10 ml/l, to prevent the fungi growth) in distilled water.
-All ingredients except cyclohexane was autoclaved at 121°C for 15 min, cooled to 50°C then the filtered cyclohexane was added to the solution.
-For the bacterial isolation, gellan gum has been used as an agar substitute in bacteriological media which is a fermentation product of Pseudomonas species.
-Thermal stability and ability to form gel are common attributes of gellan gum and agar but gellan gum is more clear, economical, without contaminating matters like phenolic compounds and has a greater optical density (24).
-The K2 colony picker (KBiosystems, Basildon, UK) was used to pick bacterial colonies after they appeared and to transfer them into 96 well microtitre plates.
-Colonies sub-cultured three times with DNB and ultimately dereplication of bacterial isolates was done by MALDI-TOF MS. In parallel to maldi-tof, NrdA sequencing and 16S rRNA sequencing were performed to validate the results.
+Enriched soil culture after sixth batch by reactor was used for the isolation by plating and isolation by dilution to extinction.
+Isolation by plating was performed by preparing serial dilutions of enriched culture, then cultured on plates on diluted nutrient broth (DNB 1/10), Gelzan TM CM or gellan gum (Sigma, 10 g/l), MGSO4.7H2O (0.5 g/l) and 10 ppm cyclohexane (10 ml/l, to prevent fungal growth) in distilled water.
+All ingredients except cyclohexane was autoclaved at 121°C for 15 min, cooled to 50°C then the filtered cyclohexane was added to the solution..
+After visual appearance of colonies, isolates were picked by the K2 colony picker (KBiosystems, Basildon, UK) and transferred into 96 well microtitre plates containing the same medium.
+Colonies were sub-cultured three times in DNB and ultimately dereplication of bacterial isolates was done by MALDI-TOF MS..

 On the other hand, dilution to extinction method was used to isolate bacteria from enrichment soil culture with the concentration of H2, O2 and CO2.
-Therefore several serial dilutions of enriched culture were made in 96 well plates, were placed in the plastic bag and installed to the reactor.
+Therefore several serial dilutions of enriched culture were made in 96 well plates, placed in the plastic bag and installed to the reactor.
 The gas inlet and outlet were embedded by tubing to the plastic bag and sealed properly.
 After observations of liquid culture turbidity by the naked eye, the liquid was cultured in plates with same media (mineral salt) and gellan gum then placed in the plastic bag until appearance of colonies.
-For identification of colonies, sanger sequencing was performed on the 16S rRNA amplicons (16S rRNA genes were amplified by 63F and 1378R) (25), aligned and compared to sequences from the National Center for Biotechnology Information (NCBI) database afterward the closest match of each colonies was identified.
+For identification of colonies, sanger sequencing was performed on the 16S rRNA amplicons (16S rRNA genes were amplified by 63F and 1378R) (25), aligned and compared to sequences from the National Center for Biotechnology Information (NCBI) database afterward the closest match of each colonie was identified.

 Matrix-assisted laser desorption ionization time of flight mass spectrometry (MALDI-TOF MS)